Share your concerns as students return to school amid COVID-19 | CBC News

 Share your concerns as students return to school amid COVID-19

-We hope you'll use this form to tell us about school conditions, how classes are going or whatever other pressing issues are on your mind this September in Sudbury and across northeastern Ontario.
+We hope you'll use this form to tell us about school conditions, how classes are going or whatever other pressing issues are on your mind this September in Thunder Bay and across northwestern Ontario.

 Tell us what the conditions are like at your school and what's being done to keep people safe